alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-10.md

 ## Learning Objectives

-1. Describe easing
+1. Use `transition`
-1. Use CSS transition and keyframes to make things move
+2. Create interactive animations
-1. Control and define the time and easing for elements that move
+3. Use the `:hover` pseudo class

 ## Slides